hum-ler/advent-of-rust-code-2023/README.md

 > Day 5 Part 2 is slow!
 Computing the result takes a bit of time.
 With a release build it takes close to 1 minute to complete on a M2 Max notebook.
 Same duration on a i7-12700K PC.
 This is with Rayon parallelism.
 Without Rayon, it takes around 8 and a half minutes.

 > [!note]
-> I couldn't solve Day 8 Part 2 without looking up the strategy online.
-The trick is to realize (by inspecting the sequence) that for every case of A node, the mapping always cycles around after the Z node.
+> I couldn't solve Day 8 Part 2.
+After looking up the strategy online, the trick is to realize (by inspecting the sequence) that for every case of A node, the mapping always cycles around after the Z node.
 Once you have the length of the sequences, you can calculate the multiple that is when all the Z nodes coincide.

 > [!note]
 > I couldn't solve Day 12 Part 1.
 Brute forcing takes too long (probably a couple of hours), whether it's converting to stars and bars, or substituting ?s with permutations of remaining #s.

+> [!note]
+> I couldn't solve Day 14 Part 2.
+Running a billion cycles would take too long.
+Observing the total load value after a few hundred cycles, eventually the number starts looping around in the pattern: (96063, 96064, 96077, 96079, 96078, 96061, 96064).
+We use the value of 1000000000 mod 7 = 1000 mod 7 = 6 -- run just a thousand cycles here, which turns out to be 96061.

 ## Answers